'Cruel betrayal': Cricket's heart broken in Australia

-Sydney, March 26, 2018 (AFP) - - Being Australia's cricket captain is widely seen as the second most important job in the country behind prime minister.
+Sydney (AFP) - Being Australia's cricket captain is widely seen as the second most important job in the country behind prime minister.
 Many would argue it holds even more prestige.

 This high esteem, and Australians' deep love of the game helps explain the stunned disbelief that has greeted skipper's Steve Smith's admission that he cheated, and even worse, that it was planned.